antonioforte1995/VISE/README.md

 ```
 cd ISEV/scripts/
 sudo ./installDockerUbuntu.sh
-(the script also start Kibana and Elasticsearch containers with docker-compose, start una tantum because of restart always associated to containers in docker-compose)
+(the script also start Kibana and Elasticsearch containers with docker-compose)
 (kibana starts at http://localhost:5601)
 (the username is "elastic", the password is "changeme")
 ```